HadoukenIO/layouts-service/README.md

    - Visible feedback on where the dragged window will be snapped/stretched to target window/group
    - Resize windows in group
    - Windows can be undocked by pressing `CTRL+SHIFT+U` or `CMD+SHIFT+U` when the window has focus.
-   - On inclusion of the client API, windows and groups can also be undocked programatically.
+   - On inclusion of the client API, windows and groups can also be undocked programmatically.
 - Tabbing
-   - Dropping a window ontop of another window will create tabbed windows with a tabstrip on top
+   - Dropping a window on-top of another window will create tabbed windows with a tabstrip on top
    - Tabs can be reorder and renamed.
    - Minimize / maximize / restore / close on the tabstrip affects the whole tabgroup (tabstrip and tabbed windows)
    - Application developers can provide their own tabstrip - simply by hosting a templated html, initiated on application startup